-We now move to another kind of literature in the scriptures: applying our study skills to the teaching of Jesus.
-All of this occurs in the context of a woman caught in adultery and a confrontation in the temple treasury as the religious leaders attempt to entrap the Son of God.
+We move to another style of literature in the scriptures as we apply our study skills to the teaching of Jesus.
+All of this occurs in the context of a woman caught in adultery and a subsequent confrontation in the temple treasury, as the religious leaders attempt to entrap the Son of God.
 Good luck with that Pharisees!

-The woman caught in adultery provides some excellent opportunity to understand the mission of Jesus as well as His relationship with the religious leaders.
+The woman caught in adultery provides some excellent opportunity to understand the mission of Jesus as well as His interface with the religious leaders.

-It also is an intense teaching about the relationship between Jesus, the Jews, and Abraham, father of faith of all true
+It also is an intense teaching about the relationship between Jesus, the Jews, and Abraham, father of faith of all true Jews.

 Dave refers to the diagram of the temple to the left to give you a feel for the location of the temple treasury, the court of the women, and the teaching environment where Jesus began to teach at 12 years old (amazing) and continued to do selectively until the point of His death.
-This is the very place where He will return to "Zion" when He
+This is the very place where He will return to "Zion" when He comes in His glory!